Explore Bethesda, MD

 - The NIH and National Naval Medical Center were built in Bethesda because of World War II

 - Total Beauty ranked Bethesda in the “Top Ten Hottest-Guys Cities”

-- Health ranked Bethesda has the “healthiest place for women.”
+- Health-ranked Bethesda has the “health”